An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Notation and preliminaries

-This part briefly introduces the finite-element discretization of the dual DOT problem \eqref{eq:cont-dual-dot} on a two-dimensional manifold $\X\in \mathbb{R}^3$, together with a staggered grid for the time interval $[0,1]$.
-Such a discretization framework follows from \cite{surface,hugo20,yjjmanifold}.
+This part briefly introduces the spatial discretization of the dual DOT problem \eqref{eq:cont-dual-dot}, together with a staggered grid for the time interval $[0,1]$.
+Such a discretization framework follows from \cite{surface,hugo18}.
 Specifically, the spatial domain $\X$ is approximated by a regular triangular mesh in the sense of \cite[Definition 4.4.13]{fem}, ensuring that for each triangle, the ratio of its inscribed circle diameter to its diameter is uniformly bounded from below by a positive constant.
 Furthermore, the intersection of any two distinct triangles is either empty, a common vertex, or a common edge.
 The resulting discrete surface consists of a set $V\subset \mathbb{R}^3$ of vertices and a set $T$ of (closed) triangles $\f$, each with its three vertices in $V$.
-Let $|V|$ denote the total number of vertices and $|T|$ the total number of triangles.
-For any triangle $\f\in T$, we denote the set of its vertices by
+We fix the orderings $V = \{\v_1,\ldots,\v_{|V|}\}$ and $T = \{\f_1,\ldots, \f_{|T|}\}$, and define the adjacent sets